digplan/instaserve/README.md

 > npx instaserve (node)
 Starts a server in the current directory
-Creates a routes.mjs file if none exists
-Create a public folder and add files for static file serving
+Creates an example routes.mjs file if none exists Create a public folder and add files for static file serving

 > npm run deno (deno)